Prepare to Sell Your Home in the Spring

 Get a Headstart on the Spring Competition

 In the Twin Cities, the spring market will burst on the scene sometime after the Superbowl.
-The weather is the key.
-If it is a mild winter without much snow houses will start hitting the market in force by February/March.
+The weather is the key, and if it is a mild winter without much snow, houses will start hitting the market in force by February/March.

 The Time to Shoot Outdoor Photos is Now

 If you have fabulous, manicured landscaping and a tripped-out deck or patio, that is a high selling point.
 However, if you're listing your home in early spring before the leaves are on the trees, the lawn is green, or flowerbeds are showing color, the impact on buyers is minimal.
 Photos depicting the peak of the season, with colorful blooms bursting out of window boxes, containers, planters, and flower beds, will promote your curb and yard appeal even if there is still snow on the ground.
 Designate outside images as the first task on your seller's to-do list.